These are some of the terms we use for the admission rules and policies for Community schools. The Community schools in Buckinghamshire are:

 If we offer a place at a school and then discover that the offer was made on the basis of fraudulent or misleading information (for example, a false claim to living in a catchment area), and this denied a place to another child, the offer of that place will be withdrawn by the admission authority for the school.
 This has happened in previous years.

-Please make sure you tell us if you move house after you have made your application.
+Please make sure you tell us if you move to a new house after you have made your application.

 Shared or joint residence

-We will also take into account the address at which the child spends the greater proportion of the school week from Sunday evening to Thursday evening, evidence will be required.
-Where necessary, we will also contact your child’s current primary school for further information.
+We will take into account the address at which the child spends the greater proportion of the school week from Sunday evening to Thursday evening.

 The person completing the application must ensure that they have parental responsibility for the child in question.
 They must also ensure that the application has the agreement of all people with parental responsibility.
-Find out more about parents who have shared or joint residency.
+There is more information for parents who have shared or joint residency here.

 Looked After Child